unlenen/openstack-kolla-freezer/README.md

 # Kolla Openstack Freezer Configurations

-Kolla Openstack support freezer but does not have freezer-api and freezer-scheduler docker images at docker hub.
+Kolla Openstack supports freezer but does not have freezer-api and freezer-scheduler docker images at docker hub.
-So it is a little hard to use freezer in your kolla openstack wallaby env.
+So it is difficult to use freezer in your kolla openstack wallaby env.
 This repository is created to show the way how to use freezer in kolla openstack wallaby edition.

+## Configs

+To run freezer api and scheduler properly , configs at etc/kolla{freezer-api / freezer-scheduler} must be copied to your kolla openstack env (/etc/kolla)

 ## Containers